Big Star's Little Star

-Big Star's Little Star is a British game show that began on ITV on 4 September 2013 and is presented by Stephen Mulhern.
-The show sees three celebrity contestants and their children or grandchildren answering questions about each other to win up to £15,000 for a charity of their choice.
+Big Star's Little Star was a British game show that was broadcast on ITV from 4 September 2013 to 1 September 2018 and was presented by Stephen Mulhern.
+The show saw three celebrity contestants and their children or grandchildren answering questions about each other to win up to £15,000 for a charity of their choice.

 Format

 Round 1

-The celebrities (known as the 'Big Stars') are asked the same multiple choice questions as their children or grandchildren (known as the 'Little Stars') with the aim being to answer the same.
-Each of the celebrities is given three questions in turn with the children's or grandchildren's answers pre-recorded and shown on screen.
+The celebrities (known as the 'Big Stars') were asked the same multiple choice questions as their children or grandchildren (known as the 'Little Stars') with the aim being to answer the same.
+Each of the celebrities were given three questions in turn with the children's or grandchildren's answers pre-recorded and shown on screen.

 Round 2

-The celebrities watch a series of clips of their children or grandchildren describing several everyday items with the aim being to identify what their children or grandchildren are describing.
-They are awarded two points if they can identify the items after the first clue and one point after the second clue has been given.
+The celebrities watched a series of clips of their children or grandchildren describing several everyday items with the aim being to identify what their children or grandchildren were describing.
+They were awarded two points if they could identify the items after the first clue and one point after the second clue was given.

 Round 3

-The celebrities and their children or grandchildren are given three pictures.
-They will then be asked a question about either the celebrity or their child/grandchild/children/grandchildren and both of them must answer A, B or C with the objective being that they will answer the same, despite not being able to see each other.
-At the end of this round, two celebrity pairs leave the programme with £1,000 for their chosen charities, leaving the winning pair to play in the fourth and final round.
+The celebrities and their children or grandchildren were given three pictures.
+They would then be asked a question about either the celebrity or their child/grandchild/children/grandchildren and both of them would have needed to answer A, B or C with the objective being that they would answer the same, despite not being able to see each other.
+At the end of this round, two celebrity pairs left the programme with £1,000 for their chosen charities, leaving the winning pair to play in the fourth and final round.

 Round 4

-The winning celebrity and their child/grandchild/children/grandchildren play for £15,000 for charity.
-As they have already made it through to the final, they automatically win £5,000.
-In the final round, the two are given 10 pairs of images that mean something to the family that are hidden behind 20 squares on the screen.
-The images are displayed on the screen for five seconds and then they must work together to match up as many pairs as they can before time runs out.
-Every pair that they match will earn them an extra £1,000 for their charity.
-If all 10 are matched, the team win £15,000 for their charity.
+The winning celebrity and their child/grandchild/children/grandchildren played for £15,000 for charity.
+As they would have already made it through to the final, they would automatically win £5,000.
+In the final round, the two were given 10 pairs of images that mean something to the family that are hidden behind 20 squares on the screen.
+The images are displayed on the screen for five seconds and then they had to work together to match up as many pairs as they can before time ran out.
+Every pair that they match would earn them an extra £1,000 for their charity.
+If all 10 were matched, the team won £15,000 for their charity.